juev/passcrambler/README.md

   and decrypt - it generates it by hasing function and you just need to copy it and login where you want

-+ Open source, written in python - nothing is hidden under the hood, **everyone can review it before using** and make custom changes in code
++ Open source, written in rust - nothing is hidden under the hood, **everyone can review it before using** and make custom changes in code

 ## How it works